-Dylann Roof trial: Families sob as prosecutor makes closing argument
+Dylann Roof trial: Jury returns guilty verdict

 What's next

-But jurors may hear directly from Roof later.
-If he's convicted, the sentencing phase of his trial would start in early January.
+Jurors may hear directly from Roof later.
+The sentencing phase of his trial would start on Tuesday, January 3.
 And Roof has said he wants to represent himself in that part of the case.

 Roof has pleaded not guilty to 33 federal charges, including: